PaddlePaddle/PaddleDetection/docs/tutorials/DistributedTraining_en.md

 * **Note**
     * When the number of GPU cards for training is too large, the accuracy will be slightly lost (about 1%).
 At this time, you can try to warmup the training process or increase some training epochs to reduce the lost.
     * The configuration files here are provided based on COCO datasets.
 If you need to train on other datasets, you need to modify the dataset path.
+    * For the multi-machine training process of `PP-YOLOE` series, the batch size of single card is set as 8 and learning rate is same as that of single machine.